Preface

 The book follows a consistent pedagogical structure that reflects research on how students learn technical skills most effectively.
 Worked examples, immediate practice opportunities, and progressive complexity have been shown to support skill acquisition in technology-intensive courses (Borthick and Jones, 2000).
 Every chapter in this book applies these principles through a structured sequence.

 Each chapter opens with four to six learning objectives written in measurable terms using action verbs drawn from Bloom’s taxonomy.
 The objectives span multiple cognitive levels, from foundational understanding through application and analysis, so that both undergraduate and graduate students find appropriate challenges.
-Following the objectives, an opening scenario places the student in a realistic professional situation drawn from one of the three datasets.
+Following the objectives, an opening scenario places the student in a realistic professional situation at Charles River, the company whose data students use throughout the book.
 The scenario names a role, describes a concrete task, and motivates the material that follows by showing students why it matters before they learn how to do it.

 The body of each chapter presents concepts in narrative paragraph form, supported by figures, tables, and diagrams.
 One to three guided tutorials are embedded within the conceptual content at the point where the relevant technique is introduced, so students read about a concept and immediately practice it before moving to the next topic.
 Each tutorial includes numbered steps, expected outputs, and a checkpoint that allows students to verify their work.
 Three types of callout boxes appear throughout the narrative.
 “In Practice” notes describe how the technique is used in professional settings.
 “Watch Out” notes warn about common errors and pitfalls.
 “Connecting the Dots” notes link the current topic to material in other chapters or other tools, helping students see the book as an integrated whole.